 Does my child need to be potty trained to attend?

 Your child does not need to be potty trained to join our class.
 The 2’s class is set-up as a full parent participation class, so you will be solely responsible for your child's toileting needs.
 If you are working in the 3’s or Prekindergarten classroom, you will be responsible for your own child's toileting needs.
 When you are not working in the classroom, the only adult with authorization to assist your child with toilet training is the classroom teacher.

 How will I learn about my child's progress in school?

-Every parent may ask questions about their child's progress at anytime.
-A Preschool and Prekindergarten parent may request a conference at any time.
-However, students will be evaluated in the Preschool (3-year old) program twice a year and a conference may be scheduled at that time.
+Every parent may ask questions about their child's progress at any time.
+A 3’s and Prekindergarten parent may request a conference at any time.
+However, students will be evaluated in the 3-year old program twice a year and a conference may be scheduled at that time.
 Students in the Prekindergarten program will be evaluated once a year and a conference may be scheduled at that time.
 Parents will be notified when evaluations will be conducted by the teacher.
-We are using the Brigance Developemental Screening III for 3 - 5 year olds.
+We are using the Brigance Developmental Screening III for 3 - 5 year olds.